Klesy/Holiday-dashboard/README.md

 ![D 4](https://user-images.githubusercontent.com/80387652/110653412-22552080-81b5-11eb-8542-269e684bc23e.png)
 ![D 6](https://user-images.githubusercontent.com/80387652/110655513-06527e80-81b7-11eb-9341-a402067fb09f.jpg)
 We can also go go several pages by drill down buttons.
 This button is i  the upper left side, we can also add image to that button.
 By CTRL+click we can move to our desired page.
+## Drill Down Process
+For data drilling we need multiple pages with the main page which consists table/chart.
+Then in each & every multiple page we need to set category which we want to drill down.
+After that if we click on the blank space of the multiple page, i.e. page 1 or 2 theen we need to add the drill down level below the visualization tool on right side.
+Finally, in master page we need to right click on the drill down category.